 The Oakwood hotel is located just 30 minutes from the Burren in Co Clare.

+Tre Treacys Oakwood Hotel is located near the burren area in Co.
+Clare.
 The Burren is a region of County Clare in the southwest of Ireland.
 It is dominated by karst landscape of bedrock incorporating a vast cracked pavement of glacial-era limestone, with cliffs and caves, fossils, rock formations and archaeological sites.
 It measures, depending on the definition, at least 250 square kilometres.
 It measures, depending on the definition, at least 250 square kilometres.

 The Burren National Park